Changing the World

 “And then somebody said to me, ‘Well now, Christopher Columbus Canon, when are you going to take us for a ride?’

-“Denis,” he says, “I had the car but I didn’t know you also, to be a big man up here, you have to learn how to drive.”
+“Denis,” he says, “I had the car, but I didn’t know you also, to be a big man up here, you had to learn how to drive.”
+(Congregation laughs.)

 Very simple story, but very true.